LocalShapeDescriptors/LocalShapeDescriptors.github.io/sections/background.md

 drive future experiments <dt-cite key="schneider-mizell_quantitative_2016,motta_dense_2019,bates_complete_2020"></dt-cite>.

-Okay, but how are the brain maps generated?

-Before generating neural wiring diagrams, we first need to acquire the brain tissue to use.
 Currently, only Electron Microscopy (EM) allows imaging of neural tissue at a resolution sufficient to see individual synapses.
-After extracting a brain (for example, from a fruit fly), the tissue is generally stained with heavy metals to increase contrast between structures of interest (i.e neuron membranes).
-Once stained, the tissue is imaged with an electron microscope.
-There are a few types of EM imaging approaches.
-Three popular techniques are serial section transmission EM (ssTEM), serial block-face scanning EM (SBF-SEM) and focused ion beam scanning EM (FIB-SEM).
-The former two methods involve slicing the brain into super thin (e.g 20 nanometer) sections.
-The latter uses an ion beam to erode the tissue.
-In either case, electrons are shot at the tissue to produce an image of the data.
-This is a way oversimplified explanation, for a better overview of these EM imaging techniques (and others), see <dt-cite key="briggman_volume_2012"> this paper</dt-cite>, specifically Figure 1.

-Sweet!
-Let's image a human brain and be done with it.

 Unfortunately, by imaging brains at such high resolution, the resulting data is massive.
 Let's consider the fruit fly example.
 A full adult fruit fly brain (**FAFB**) imaged with ssTEM <dt-cite key="zheng_complete_2018"></dt-cite> at a pixel resolution of ~4 nanometers and ~40 nanometer thick sections, comprises ~50 teravoxels of data (neuropil)<dt-cite key="heinrich_synaptic_2018"></dt-cite>.
 For reference, a voxel is a volumetric pixel, and the "tera" prefix means 10<sup>12</sup>.
 So, one fly brain contains upwards of 50,000,000,000,000 volumetric pixels.
-To put that in perspective,
-<dt-cite key="abbott_mind_2020">Abbott et al.</dt-cite> argue that, assuming a
+To put that in perspective, <dt-cite key="abbott_mind_2020">Abbott et al.</dt-cite>
-scale where 1000 cubic microns is equivalent to 1 centimeter, a fruit fly brain would comprise the length of 6 and a half Boeing 747 aeroplanes.
+argue that, assuming a scale where 1000 cubic microns is equivalent to 1 centimeter, a fruit fly brain would comprise the length of 6 and a half Boeing 747 aeroplanes.
 This still pales in comparison to a mouse brain which would require the acquisition of 1 million terabytes of data.

 <div style="text-align: center;">
   <img class="b-lazy"